5 Tips to Help You Allow Life to Unfold

 1) Controlling Your Expectations.
 When you let go of expected outcomes you open yourself up to all the possibilities of outcomes.
 Something amazing could happen that you didn’t consider.
 The Universe is always working to bring you what you desire but you have to have the mindset that it is coming, and you’re open to all the ways possible of getting it.
 One never knows when things or what things are going to happen and if you just allow them to happen, you will find it's so much easier to be in the flow and just receive.
 Do the things that you need to do to take action but disconnect from the desire of a particular outcome.

 2. Embrace Change.
 Life doesn't always care about your plans.
 Sometimes your plans suddenly change depending on your life circumstances.
 Look what 2020 did!
 No one saw that coming but there was an immediate need to shift and do things differently.
 I’m sure every one of us changed their plans in some way to continue working.
 Sometimes things just happen that you're not ready for, good or bad, but things happen, right?
 And if you want to be successful, we need to learn how to ride those waves.
 Those waves we are talking about could feel like a tsunami sometimes I know!
 There are really, really high ups and really, really low downs.
 Sometimes all in one day too.
-That's just part of entrepreneurship.
+That's just part of the challenges an entrepreneur faces.
 It can be a rollercoaster ride.
 However, at the end of the day, change is the only constant.
 Just embrace it.
 Do your best to pivot and accept this happened today.
 Tomorrow's a new day.

 3. Stay Present.
 That's a new thing for me.
 Stop trying to multitask in your head, in your thoughts and your actions.
 Be very aware of what is happening now, in front of you.
 Instead of ruminating about the future, look at the right now.
 For me, sometimes it's just taking the day and being with my kids instead of work.
 Yesterday for example, my twins got home early from school and wanted to do some shopping and asked me to come along.
 Anyone with older kids knows this isn’t a regular occurrence of wanting mom to tag along so I stayed present and stepped away from my desk at 2:00 o'clock in the afternoon.
 This was really hard for me since I didn't have everything done that I needed to get done that day, however, instead of being anxious about it, I decided, I rarely have time where I can just be with my kids, so I'm going to take the two hours away from my desk and not worry about all the emails that are coming in and everything else.
 We had a very special day and ended up with dinner, ice cream, and some nice memories.